brayden-s-haws/brayden-s-haws/README.md

 Started my career wanting to make healthcare better.
 Fell in love with technology.
 Now I do product.

-Working everyday to make myself more skilled and capable.
-When I am not working, I am probably on adventures with my family, exploring, or building.

 - ⚒️ I’m currently building: [Utah Product Guild](https://utahproductguild.com)
 - 🔍 I’m currently learning: python, generative ai, and machine learning
 - 💬 Ask me about: ai, data, and startups